Published on 06 October 2022

 Sleep Anxiety is a kind of fear or worries about going to sleep.
 You may be concerned about not being able to fall asleep.
 It’s like stage fright, but for sleeping.
 And for some people, sleep anxiety can become so severe that it starts to get in the way of daily life.

 In Somniphobia, people experience extreme fear or anxiety around sleep.
-People with somniphobia will think that something terrible will happen to them while sleeping or that they should stay awake and alert.
+In this type of phobia, people think that something terrible will happen to them while sleeping or that they should stay awake and alert.

 • I’ll be awake for hours before I can fall asleep